Ashok0/HL2VREssentials/README.md

 I have made an attempt to greatly simplify Half-Life 2 VR's modding process by creating a standalone copy of Mod Organizer 2 which is preconfigured with the most essential mods for improving immersion in Half-Life 2 VR.
 Great care was taken in selecting the best and most "VR friendly" models and textures with an appropriate load order across a wide variety of different texture mods.
 All credit for the mods included in this modpack goes to the original mod authors.

-This modpack is also pre-configured with experimental VR support for MINERVA: Metastasis, Research and Development, and Nightmare House Remake.
+This modpack is also pre-configured with experimental VR support for MINERVA: Metastasis and Nightmare House Remake.
 According to Nixel on Gmod Workshop, these campaigns can be completed without their DLL files.
 I have not fully tested these campaigns, but they should theoretically work in VR.

 ## Installation
 1. Download [**HLVR_MO2_Repack.rar**](https://drive.google.com/file/d/1VYIpXoqdFKrUVWgkBeqd89UNi3zkch4q/view?usp=sharing) and extract Mod Organizer 2 to a folder of your choice.